Quit Smoking Success Rates by Method

 For the Best Odds

-- Talk to a healthcare provider about medication options (varenicline, combination NRT, or bupropion)
+- Talk to a healthcare provider about medication options (varenicline, combination NRT, or bupropion).
+The Chantix vs NRT comparison can help you think through which fits your situation.

-- Set a quit date 1-2 weeks in advance and begin medication before that date (varenicline is typically started 1 week before the quit date; the patch can be started on the quit date)
+- Set a quit date 1-2 weeks in advance and begin medication before that date.
+Varenicline is typically started 1 week before the quit date; combination NRT can start on the quit date itself.

 If You Prefer Not to Use Medication